 - ½ tsp Granulated Sugar

-- In a large bowl, add baking powder, flour, salt, sugar.
+- In a large bowl, add all-purpose flour, baking powder, salt, and sugar.
 Mix well and make a nest in the middle.
-Add milk and oil in the middle.
-Mix them properly.

 - Knead it properly and make six balls out of the dough.